somebox/jira-tracker-for-trello/README.md

 ## Usage ##

 A Trello card can be set up to track a set of JIRA tickets.
 The bot should have access to the board, and be assigned to the ticket.
-Commands are issued by adding comments to a ticket and mentioning the bot:
+Commands are issued by adding comments to a ticket and mentioning the bot by name:

     @jirabot track SYS-1234